14th Continental Regiment

-The 14th Continental Regiment, also known as the Marblehead Regiment and Glover's Regiment, was raised as a Massachusetts militia regiment in 1775, and taken into the Continental Army establishment during the summer of 1775.
+The 14th Continental Regiment, also known as the Marblehead Regiment, Marbleheaders, and Glover's Regiment, was raised as a Massachusetts militia regiment in 1775, and taken into the Continental Army establishment during the summer of 1775.
 When the Continental Army was reestablished for 1776, the regiment was redesignated the 14th Continental.
 Composed of seafaring men from the area around Marblehead, Massachusetts, it manned the boats during the New York and New Jersey campaign of 1776 and the crossing of the Delaware River before and after the Battle of Trenton.
 The men of the regiment were only enlisted for one and a half years, and the regiment was disbanded on December 31, 1776, in eastern Pennsylvania.

 Background

 The Marblehead, Massachusetts, unit was originally formed in January 1775 after a town meeting voted to reorganize the militia, stripping the existing Tory commanders of their military powers and assigning Jeremiah Lee as the regimental commander.
 John Glover was elected second lieutenant colonel.
 The regiment armed itself in part using captured weapons and powder seized during a night time raid of led by Samuel Trevett in early February.

 On February 26, 1775, members of the Marblehead militia confronted 240 British troops under the command of Colonel Alexander Leslie after a standoff at the North Bridge in Salem, Massachusetts.
 Leslie landed his troops in Marblehead, under orders of General Thomas Gage to proceed to Salem and confiscate artillery that was hidden there.
 Word quickly spread through Marblehead and Salem, and the Salem militia was waiting at the bridge when Leslie arrived.
 After a tense standoff, Leslie ended up retreating back to Marblehead where he was met by the Marblehead militia, which had fallen in to reinforce the troops in Salem.
 The Marbleheaders followed Leslie's troops back to their boats, mocking them as they marched.

 Although the Marblehead militia was not present at the Battles of Lexington and Concord, the event had a significant impact on its command.
 Lee and Glover met with Elbridge Gerry, Samuel Adams, and John Hancock at Weatherby's Black Horse Tavern in Menotomy on April 18.
 Lee and Glover planned on staying for the night, but in the early morning of April 19, they were forced to flee in their bed clothes as the oncoming British troops searched the tavern.
 Lee fell sick from exposure after hiding in a nearby field, and died days later.
 Glover then took over command of the militia.

 The Marblehead militia was formally adopted as a regiment of the Continental Army in Cambridge, Massachusetts, on June 22, 1775, with 10 companies totalling 505 officers and men.
 On July 1, Glover received a colonel's commission from the Continental Congress and the unit was designated the 21st Massachusetts Regiment.
 In mid-December, Glover's regiment left Cambridge and returned to Marblehead and Beverly at the end of their terms of enlistment.
 The unit was reorganized as the 14th Continental Regiment on January 1, 1776.